Islamic State: Monetary system

 IS attempted to create a modern gold dinar by minting gold, silver, and copper coins, based on the coinage used by the Umayyad Caliphate in the seventh century.
 Despite a propaganda push for the currency, adoption appeared to have been minimal and its internal economy was effectively dollarised, even with regards to its own fines.

 Education

 The education in IS held territory was organised by the Diwan of Education.
 IS introduced its own curriculum, which did not include lessons in history, music, geography or art, but included lectures in Islamic Law, Sharia, and Jihad.
 The Diwan of Education was often in competition with the Diwan of Outreach and Mosques, which organised educational centres focused on the sharia.

+Iman al-Bugha may have been chief of education under the caliphate.
+On social media she described what the education system was like: five years of primary education and four years of secondary, with “artificial and taboo subjects” prohibited.
+Students were supposed to be able to attend university at age fifteen and graduate by eighteen.